-After her debut collection entitled, Some Girls Are Bigger Than Others, (an ode to some her favourite punk bands of the 70s), sold out in minutes, Cassie knew she was onto something and made these sweaters her signature; quickly making another round following their immediate success.
-Inadvertently Inner Privacy makes an interesting social commentary, tapping into our post-internet world perfectly and just how isolating it all can be.
-To accompany each sweater, Cassie has produced a collection of small stories by authors she admires, fashioned like diary entries which she comments, is "an idea that all people live as much in their heads than they do in the world".
+After her debut collection, Some Girls Are Bigger Than Others (an ode to some of her favorite punk bands of the 70s), sold out in minutes, Cassie knew she was onto something and made these sweaters her signature, quickly making another round following their immediate success.
+Inner Privacy makes an interesting social commentary, tapping perfectly into our post-internet world and just how isolating it all can be.
+To accompany each sweater, Cassie has produced a collection of small stories by authors she admires, fashioned like diary entries.
+It's "an idea that all people live as much in their heads as they do in the world."
 Our interests piqued, we sat down with Cassie to find out more.

 Did you study design?

-HADES was established in 2015 and was the outcome of a creative project that I undertook.
-I actually began making jumpers for myself and friends, I wanted to make something that celebrated my favourite bands (which were the reference point of the first collection).
+Hades was established in 2015 and was the outcome of a creative project that I undertook.
+I actually began making jumpers for myself and friends, I wanted to make something that celebrated my favorite bands (which were the reference point of the first collection).
 I shared these online and the reaction was positive which encouraged me to keep designing.

-Where did the inspiration for the Inner Privacy collection?
+Where did the inspiration for the Inner Privacy collection come from?

-Does this mean you are big believer of wearing your feelings on your chest?
+Does this mean you are big believer in wearing your feelings on your chest?

-Where did the idea to also package the sweaters with a collection of short stories?
+Where did the idea to also package the sweaters with a collection of short stories come from?

 Who are some of the designers you admire and look to for inspiration.?

 I love the work of Elsa Schiaparelli, Supreme, Miuccia Prada, and Rejina Pyo.
 Outside of fashion I admire Daniel Clowes, Alison Bechdel, and Shadi Ghadirian.

 What are you working on next?